A quantum-inspired tensor network method for constrained combinatorial optimization problems: Abstract

 \section{Abstract}

 Combinatorial optimization is of general interest for both theoretical study and real-world applications.
 Fast-developing quantum algorithms provide a different perspective on solving combinatorial optimization problems.
-In this paper, we propose a quantum inspired algorithm for general locally constrained combinatorial optimization problems by encoding the constraints directly into a tensor network state.
-The optimal solution can be efficiently solved by borrowing the imaginary time evolution from a quantum many-body system.
-We demonstrate our algorithm with the open-pit mining problem numerically.
-Our computational results show the effectiveness of this construction and potential applications in further studies for general combinatorial optimization problems.
+In this paper, we propose a quantum-inspired tensor-network-based algorithm for general locally constrained combinatorial optimization problems.
+Our algorithm constructs a Hamiltonian for the problem of interest, effectively mapping it to a quantum problem, then encodes the constraints directly into a tensor network state and solves the optimal solution by evolving the system to the ground state of the Hamiltonian.
+We demonstrate our algorithm with the open-pit mining problem, which results in a quadratic asymptotic time complexity.
+Our numerical results show the effectiveness of this construction and potential applications in further studies for general combinatorial optimization problems.